coinbase/spend-permissions/docs/diagrams/revoke.md

 # Revoke Permissions

 Users can revoke permissions at any time by calling `SpendPermissionManager.revoke`, which can also be batched via `CoinbaseSmartWallet.executeBatch`.
-Spenders can revoke their own spend permissions by calling `SpendPermissionManager.spenderRevoke`
+Spenders can revoke their own spend permissions by calling `SpendPermissionManager.revokeAsSpender`

 ```mermaid
 sequenceDiagram